backend-development/backend-development-textbook/source/rails_authentication.md

 end
 ```

+§

-If you plan on publishing your source code (e.g. because you use github for free ;-)
+If you plan on publishing your source code
 you might want to set these values in a way that is NOT saved to the repository.
 You could use environment variables for that: